Introduction to Azure security

 The Azure Key Vault (AKV) service is designed to improve the security and management of these keys in a secure and highly available location.
 The SQL Server Connector enables SQL Server to use these keys from Azure Key Vault.

-If you are running SQL Server with on-premises machines, there are steps you can follow to access Azure Key Vault from your on-premises SQL Server instance.
+If you're running SQL Server with on-premises machines, there are steps you can follow to access Azure Key Vault from your on-premises SQL Server instance.
 But for SQL Server in Azure VMs, you can save time by using the Azure Key Vault Integration feature.
 With a few Azure PowerShell cmdlets to enable this feature, you can automate the configuration necessary for a SQL VM to access your key vault.

 VM Disk Encryption